skalyaanamoorthy/thermostability-transfer/README.md

 If you have a sufficient NVIDIA GPU (tested on 3090 and A100) you can make predictions with the deep learning models.

 Start by installing CUDA if you have not already: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
-We have verified that the code works with the most recent version of CUDA at time of speaking, 12.2.
-This requires a nightly install of PyTorch.
-The code also works with CUDA 11.4, but you may find it challenging to install the older versions of CUDA and PyTorch.
+At time of writing you will need to get CUDA 11.X in order to be able to install the torch-* requirements.

 Then install Pytorch according to the instructions: https://pytorch.org/get-started/locally/